SmallSharpToolsOpenSource/FlatButtons/README.md

 The files to use are in the `FlatButtons` folder with a sample project in the `Example` folder.

+## CocoaPods

+CircleButtons is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile:

+    pod "FlatButtons"

+or

+    platform :ios, "7.0"
+    pod 'FlatButtons', :git => 'https://github.com/brennanMKE/FlatButtons.git', :tag => '0.0.1'

 ## Screenshot

 <img src="https://raw.github.com/brennanMKE/FlatButtons/master/FlatButtons.png" width="850" />